blackappslist/blacklists/README.md

 ### listre.txt
 [listre.txt](https://github.com/blackappslist/blacklists/raw/master/mainlist.txt) is another sample file which contains apps which could be blacklisted/whitelisted (contains regex based matches for apps/app publisher) for version 1.5 of BlackApps App and newer.
+Allows you to remove over 700 undesirable apps.

 Other lists of apps will be added in  time